This page provides links to:

 - Global reports on the prevalence and perpetration of violence against women and children

-- Replications of the WHO multi-country study on women's health and domestic violence against women in selected Pacific nations.
+- Pacific nations - replications of the WHO multi-country study on women's health and domestic violence against women in selected Paciific nations and other data sources

 For data from specific countries, you can search the Clearinghouse library using the quick topic search for Statistics, then refine your search using Places (on left-hand menu) to find relevant publications.